 Bow Street Academy for Screen Acting

 COURSE FEES: €6,750 payable in installments.

 AUDITION: Auditions will be held between May and July.
 Prepare a duologue from a film or TV series.
 No Monologues please.
 Remember to bring a copy of the scene you are performing for the reader who will be provided.
 Scene should be around 2 – 3 mins long.
 If for any reason you are unable to attend for audition self-taped auditions will be accepted by July 7 at the latest.
 It is probably best to avoid doing scenes from the following films as they have been done to death.
 CLOSER, SILVER LININGS PLAYBOOK, IN BRUGES, GIRL INTERUPTED, CALVARY, GOOD WILL HUNTING.

 Can the fee be paid in installments?
 Yes.
 The fee is to be paid in 4 installments over the course of the academic year.
 Exact payment dates TBC.
 A deposit of €750 is to be paid after offers go out to secure your place.

 Are there any grants available?
 No. As Bow Street is not yet accredited, there are no student grants or funding available right now.

 Do we offer scholarships?
 Not yet.

 What is the schedule for the Programme?
 The set schedule is Monday-Thursday 10am-5pm.
 There are also film screenings 3 days a week from 5pm – 7pm.
+Fridays are set aside for prep work and completing assignments.
 Timetable is subject to change due to special film screenings/guest speakers/and shooting modules.